essfeed/ruby-ess/README.md

 ### Pushing feeds to aggregators

 Once a feed is generated, it can be submitted to an aggregator easily.
-To send it to the default aggregator service, which is Hypecal, just add an option to the 'make' class method:
+To send it to the default aggregator service, which is Robby, just add an option to the 'make' class method:

 ```ruby